jjkirn/Bloodhound-CE/README.md

 FYI - I usually set my new password to <b>Bloodhound1!</b>.

-## Time to load some real Data into BloodHound CE
+## Time to choose a data collector for BloodHound-CE

 1. No we need an injestor (collector) program to get the data from the AD instances into a format that Bloodhound needs for upload.